MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 * **Update run**: An update run represents an update being applied to a collection of AKS clusters, consisting of the update goal and sequence.
 The update goal describes the desired updates (for example, upgrading to Kubernetes version 1.28.3).
 The update sequence describes the exact order to apply the update to multiple member clusters, expressed using stages and groups.
 If unspecified, all the member clusters are updated one by one sequentially.
 An update run can be stopped and started.
 * **Update stage**: Update runs are divided into stages, which are applied sequentially.
 For example, a first update stage might update test environment member clusters, and a second update stage would then later update production environment member clusters.
 A wait time can be specified to delay between the application of subsequent update stages.
 * **Update group**: Each update stage contains one or more update groups, which are used to select the member clusters to be updated.
 Update groups are also used to order the application of updates to member clusters.
 Within an update stage, updates are applied to all the different update groups in parallel; within an update group, member clusters update sequentially.
 Each member cluster of the fleet can only be a part of one update group.
 * **Update strategy**: An update strategy describes the update sequence with stages and groups and allows you to reuse an update run configuration instead of defining the sequence repeatedly in each run.
-An update strategy does not include desired Kubernetes or node image versions.
+An update strategy doesn't include desired Kubernetes or node image versions.

 Currently, the supported update operations on member cluster are upgrades.
 There are three types of upgrades you can choose from: